 My fantasy world seems more like science fiction lately.
 I am a space traveler from another galaxy who crash-landed on this strange blue planet.
 My intergalactic radio is broken, my spaceship crippled, my crewmate dead.
 I creep outside, wide-eyed, unable to step lightly under the press of this new gravity, unwilling to breathe deeply in the chem-filled air.
 I wonder,

 Today I am in my room at home, writing on my laptop.
 I am trying to get over The Virus of the Week.
 Before dawn I got in my car.
-After work and errands (like shopping for food and seeing the doctor), I pulled in the driveway past dark.
-I fell on my bed like a bundle and slept for awhile, then woke up to write.
+After work and errands (like shopping for food and seeing the doctor), I pulled in the driveway after dark.
+I fell on my bed and slept for awhile, then woke up to write.

 I miss my crazy husband and Turkey.
 They need hope for freedom restored, though their dictator tries hard to put them all in Turkish prisons (which I tell my students are much worse than what we have in California).

 When I got divorced and couldn’t find a job in America, I taught English in Russia for 6 long winter months.
 Then I flew to spring-filled Turkey for 2.5 years.
 I drank tea by the Marmara sea, wandered through flowery parks of Istanbul, islands of Izmir, monuments at Ankara, the port of Atanlya, the seaside castle at Alanya.
 I hiked across mountains, through cobbled cities once controlled by Greeks and Romans, down ancient tunnels, and up old castle towers.